-- Homework Homework is posted in ALEKS.
-Go to the ALEKS module in Canvas and click on the ALEKS icon at the bottom (do not click on the Customize button!).
-You will get a free two-week access code. - Quizzes Quizzes are comparatively brief assessments that are intended to gauge your level of preparedness and direct your studying before an exam.
-Quizzes will normally last half the length of the class period. - Exams Exams are comprehensive assessments that review in detail topics covered in the lecture.
-Although not explicitly cumulative, each successive exam naturally builds on material found in previous exams.
-Exams will last the entire class period and consist of fill-in-the-blank, short essay, mechanism, or synthesis questions. - Final exam The final exam is identical in format to regular exams, except that the final is cumulative, covering material from the entire quarter.
-Do not fall into the trap of cramming for each test only to forget everything before the final!
+Homework • Homework is posted in Access Pearson.
+Go to https://mlm.pearson.com/enrollment/martinovic48757

+Exams • Exams are comprehensive assessments that review topics the lecture covers in detail.
+Exams will last the entire class period and consist of fill-in-the-blank, short essay, mechanism, or synthesis questions.

+Final exam • The final exam is identical in format to regular exams, except that the final is cumulative, covering material from the entire quarter.
+Do not fall into the trap of cramming for each test only to forget everything before the final.
 Reviewing the quizzes and tests from the quarter is one of the best ways to prepare for the final.

-Note: Material presented after the last regular exam will also be included in the final.
+Note: The final will also include material presented after the last regular exam.

 Attendance - Attendance is required for all laboratory sessions and highly encouraged for lectures.
 The course is impacted; there is neither make-up time in the course nor space for you to work in other sections.
-If you miss a lab, you need
+If you miss a lab, you must discuss the issue with the instructor (valid reason and written documentation will be required).

-- to discuss the issue with the instructor (valid reason and written documentation will be required).
-The 1st and 2nd unexcused missed labs will result in zeros. - The 3rd unexcused missed lab will result in failing the course.
+The 1st and 2nd unexcused missed labs will result in zeros.

+The 3rd unexcused missed lab will result in failing the course.

-Chemistry 1C: Sec 61 Lecture 6:00 - 7:15 PM, MW, Room S46
+Chemistry 1C: Lecture Room (S46) 6:00 pm - 7:20 pm